 - Mindfulness teaches patients that it is okay to say “no” to others, which helps them balance their own lives and enhance self-confidence.

 - Mindfulness allows patients to be present with others, meaning that they are more aware of the state of their relationships and are better able to acknowledge their own communication problems and thus more effectively relate with others.

 We’ve described practices focused on breathing and muscle relaxation already (such as the Three Minute Breathing Space or the Body Scan).
-The “Eye of the Hurricane” meditation also aims to tap into your inner peace as a helpful way of dealing with depression.

 If you are interested in learning more about mindfulness techniques for treating depression, you can look into Mindfulness-Based Cognitive Therapy.